unstoppabledomains/resolution-service/README.md

 ```
 NODE_ENV=production
 RESOLUTION_POSTGRES_HOST=example.com:5432      # DB host
 RESOLUTION_POSTGRES_USERNAME=example           # DB user configured in postgres
 RESOLUTION_POSTGRES_PASSWORD=password          # DB password configured in postgres
+RESOLUTION_POSTGRES_DATABASE=resolution_service # Name of the resolution service database
 ETHEREUM_JSON_RPC_API_URL=https://alchemy.com  # Address of a JSON RPC provider.
 This can be a public API (e.g. Alchemy), or a local ethereum node with JSON RPC enabled
 POLYGON_JSON_RPC_API_URL=https://alchemy.com   # Address of a JSON RPC provider.
 This can be a public API (e.g. Alchemy), or a local ethereum node with JSON RPC enabled
 VIEWBLOCK_API_KEY=apikey                       # key for Viewblock API, required for getting data from Zilliqa blockchain
 ```

 This is the minimum required set of configurations for the service.
 Additional